Skip to content

 Focus on flaxseeds, chia seeds, and walnuts for ALA, which can be converted into DHA and EPA in small amounts.

-However, the most effective way to increase DHA and EPA on a plant-based diet is through an algae-based supplementation.
+However, the most effective way to increase DHA and EPA on a plant-based diet is through algae-based supplementation.

 3. Choline: A Nutrient with Many Benefits

 Because it has a similar structure, choline is often grouped with B vitamins.
-But it is neither a vitamin nor a mineral.

 Challenges for Plant-Based Eaters